I hated pumpkin pie until I had this one. Now, I will eat no other. This is the best pumpkin pie EVER.

-This recipe is by far the holiday family favorite.
+This recipe is by far the holiday family favorite at our house.
 Gramma Marilyn made it for our Thanksgiving Dinner ten years ago, and it is a regular on our table every year without fail.

 Previously, I had never been a fan of pumpkin pie.
 Too slimy.
 But, this pie has a graham cracker crust and a crunchy, sweet, nutty top, which offset the smooth custard and make for a great combination.